spotlightpa/poor-richard/content/news/2022-04-25-SPLOPENPRIM.md

 In addition to being in line with democratic principles, Thornburgh said opening the primary system would mitigate the increasing polarization in Pennsylvania politics.

-Studies have shown that polarization is rising in state legislatures across the country a, in part due to primaries. <a href="https://stanforddpl.org/papers/handan-nader_myers_hall_polarization_2022/handan-nader_myers_hall_polarization_2022.pdf">A recent Stanford University study</a> found that “more-extreme candidates” do better in contested primaries– races that have multiple candidates.
+Studies have shown that polarization is rising in state legislatures across the country, in part due to primaries. <a href="https://stanforddpl.org/papers/handan-nader_myers_hall_polarization_2022/handan-nader_myers_hall_polarization_2022.pdf">A recent Stanford University study</a> found that “more-extreme candidates” do better in contested primaries– races that have multiple candidates.

 That same study found that nearly 80% of statehouse elections across the country are determined by the primary.
 In part due to self-sorting, most legislative districts are small enough that they have a politically cohesive partisan presence.